Japanese encephalitis virus (JEV) resources

 REPORTING

-Japanese encephalitis virus is a nationally notifiable disease.
+JEV remains a nationally notifiable disease in humans and animals.
 This means if you suspect an animal is showing signs of the disease, you must report it.

 You can do this by contacting your local herd or government veterinarian or by calling the national Emergency Animal Disease Watch Hotline on 1800 675 888.